itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 -Drive bias changes along with the addition Drive Bias transfer to eligible vehicles.

--Standardrized shift times between vehicle classes, type, year, and transmission.
+-Standardized  shift times between vehicle classes, type, year, and transmission.

 -Brake force adjustments depending on vehicle type.(Certain older vehicles will not have ABS untill you upgrage them)

 -Brake Bias adjustments depending on vehicles center of mass and maxed out handbrake lock up force on every vehicle.

--Standardrized Steering lock across vehicle classes according to the table provided below (Turning radius is controled by wheel base using this method).
+-Standardized  Steering lock across vehicle classes according to the table provided below (Turning radius is controled by wheel base using this method).

--Traction bias balancing to take advange of the new center of mass changes and fTractionLossMult set to 1.0 in favor of Off-Road tires via custom LS Custom script.
+-Traction bias balancing to take advantage  of the new center of mass changes and fTractionLossMult set to 1.0 in favor of Off-Road tires via custom LS Custom script.

 -Suspension changes on vehicles that exhibited "bump power".